njzfjiang/Recipe-Shop/Documentation/Sprint 1 worksheet.md

   0.2.
 Open the Recipe Shop Home page.

   0.3.
-Click on the ��Search now�� button.
+Click on the "Search now" button.

   0.4.
-Select ��Breakfast�� for the meal type.
+Select "Breakfast" for the meal type.

   0.5.
 Enter 0 in the left input field for cooking time.

   0.6.
 Enter 10 in the right input field for cooking time.

   0.7.
-Enter ��Eggs�� for the keyword textbox.
+Enter "Eggs" for the keyword textbox.

   0.8.
-Click ��Search��
+Click "Search".

   0.9.
-A list of recipes related to ��Eggs�� with their respective images show up on the screen, indicating a successful search.
+A list of recipes related to "Eggs" with their respective images show up on the screen, indicating a successful search.